lsst-ts/observatory-ops-docs/project/Template-Folder/procedure-template.rst

 ..
-This is a template for operational procedures
+This is a template for operational procedures.
+Each procedure will have its own sub-directory.
+This comment may be deleted when the template is copied to the destination.

 ..
 This is the label that can be used as for cross referencing in the given area
 .. _Procedure_Template-reference-label: